vasmks/portfolio-code-temp/docs/custom_models.md

 toontra = Toontra(detector=MyBubbleDetector())
 ```

-The rest of the pipeline -- tiling, ownership, cross-tile NMS, box
-expansion, masking, OCR, translation -- only ever sees the `Detection`
-objects your detector's `detect()` returns; it never depends on YOLO26 or
+Downstream pipeline stages use the `Detection` objects returned by `detect()`,
-Ultralytics types.
-See `docs/model_choices.md` for the bundled checkpoint's
+rather than YOLO26- or Ultralytics-specific types.
+See `docs/model_choices.md`
-provenance.
+for the bundled checkpoint provenance.

 ## Stages with no bundled model